-Direct exporting, in general, avoids all the costs and confusion of a "middleman."
+Direct exporting, in general, avoid all the costs and confusion of a "middleman."
 It also allows you to have greater control over sales and to interact directly with your clients.
-Here are some of the top advantages to direct export:
+Here are some of the top advantages:

 - Your potential profits are greater because you are eliminating intermediaries.

 - You have a greater degree of control over all aspects of the transaction.

 - Your customers know you, and thus feel more secure in doing business directly with you.

 - Your business trips are much more efficient and effective because you can meet directly with the customer responsible for selling your product.